shmkle/open-source-mirror-for-roblox/README.md

 # open-source-mirror-for-roblox
-I made code for a mirror and i want to make it open source for everyone.
+I made code for a mirror and I want to make it open source for everyone.